A-Kovacev/se_project_spots/README.md

 ![Content Cards Screenshot](./images/Cards Screenshot.jpg "Cards Screenshot")

 The content cards display the images you post with a description and the option to like them as well.
 The like icon is shaped like a heart and uses a hover effect.
 The cards are layed out using a grid declarations which allows the number of columns to shrink as the size of the screen does.
 This columns are stacked on eachother to form one single column.
-This is to help compatibility with different size screens.
+This is to help compatibility with different size screens.dddddddddddddddddddddddddddddddddddddddddddsssssssssssssssssssssssssssssssssssssssssssssssssssssaaq

 ### Footer